dominodatalab/cdk-cf-eks/convert/README.md

 `imports.sh` will run *several* `terraform import` commands in a row.
 This is normal.

+### Review and Configure Node Groups

+This conversion process will create a tvfars file with the default nodegroups for the terraform-aws-eks module.
+Please review the instructions for that module, and configure the nodegroups as desired.
+Your old nodegroups will remain functional after running the conversion (until the "clean-stack" step).

 ### Evaluate the Terraform plan

 Once everything has been imported, you can run `terraform plan` and evaluate what terraform will do: